Why Do People Believe in God?

 Why do people believe in God?
 For most people in the world, the answer seems obvious: Because it’s self-evident that God exists.
 From the point of view of the believer, the really puzzling question is how anyone could not believe.

-And yet, as University of California, Irvine psychologist Brett Mercier and his colleagues point out in a recent article, there was once a time in the prehistory of our species when nobody believed in a god of any sort.
+And yet, as University of California at Irvine psychologist Brett Mercier and his colleagues point out in a recent article, there was once a time in the prehistory of our species when nobody believed in a god of any sort.
 Our evolutionary ancestors were all atheists, but somewhere along the way they found religion.
 So we’re back to our original question: Why do people believe in God?

 As is common practice in evolutionary science, Mercier and his colleagues distinguish between ultimate and proximate causes.
 An ultimate cause explains how a behavior evolved in the first place, while a proximate cause outlines the conditions in which that evolved behavior will be performed.
 Consider, for example, birds flying south for the winter.
 The ultimate cause of bird migration is the increase in survival and reproduction experienced by those who seasonally moved to warmer climates where food was plentiful.
 In contrast, the proximate cause is the decrease in daylight hours, serving as a trigger that it’s time to head south.

-Religious belief of some sort is a nearly universal feature of humanity, so there’s quite likely some evolutionary ultimate cause that explains it.
+Religious belief of some sort is a nearly universal feature of humanity, so there’s quite likely some ultimate evolutionary cause that explains it.
 At the same time, not all people are religious, and furthermore the forms of belief among the religious range widely, so we need to understand the proximate causes for this variation.
 In their article, Mercier and colleagues outline several ultimate and proximate causes for religious belief.

 Still, these groups were considerably larger than the societies of primate species, which tend to number in the few dozen range.
 Furthermore, humans are far more capable of cooperation than other primates, enabled by certain evolved cognitive mechanisms.
 Chief among these is a sense of agency.
 As tool users, humans quickly developed an understanding that they can intentionally cause things to happen.
 The nut cracked open because I smashed it with a rock.
 The apple fell because I shook the tree.